msssk/jsbp/codecon.md

 	* Minimize the number of CSS rules and remove unused rules
 	* Remove animated elements from the document flow.
 When an element is animated it may trigger reflow of surrounding elements.
 If the element's position is independent of surrounding elements, use absolute or fixed positioning to remove the element from the document flow so that it can more efficiently be animated.
 	* Avoid HTML tables for layout (or set `table-layout` to `fixed`).
 The layout of cells in non-fixed tables may be affected by cells lower down in the table, so the rendering process is slower.
-* Put script elements at the bottom of the body element
+* Put script elements at the bottom of the body element to prevent blocking rendering of the HTML
 * Use `DocumentFragment` when it makes sense
 * Use event delegation when it makes sense
 * Be specific with CSS queries, but only as specific as necessary